Living Donor Transplants

 Types of living donation

 In a directed donation, the donor specifically names the person to receive the transplanted organ.
-This is the most common type of living donation.
+This is the most common type of living donor transplant.
 In a directed donation, the donor can be a biological relative, a friend, or a stranger who learns about the transplant candidate’s need.
 Directed donation can also occur in deceased donation if the donor’s family wishes to identify an individual to receive the donor’s organ.

 A non-directed donation involves a living donor who is not related to or known by the recipient, who decides to donate an organ altruistically.
 This is also sometimes referred to as anonymous donation.
 Some living donors eventually meet their transplant recipient, but only if both parties agree, and if allowed by the transplant center’s policy.